Mini-Stef/Core-Data-Model-Editor/README.md

 </tr>
 </table>

-## V1.5 is now available and... it has colors !!!
+## V1.6 is now available and... it improves quality of life !!!

 * V1.0 was able to graphically visualise the model.
 * V1.1 was able to edit the model.